 On April 21, 2017, this European investee acquired a 100% interest in an outlet center in Roosendaal, Netherlands for cash consideration of \$69.8 million and the assumption of existing mortgage debt of \$40.1 million.
-In May, the assumed loan was refinanced with a \$69.0 million 1.85% variable rate mortgage due in 2024, after available extension options.
+In May, the assumed loan was refinanced with a \$69.0 million mortgage due in 2024, after available extension options, with an interest rate of EURIBOR plus 1.85%.
 Substantially all of our investment has been determined to relate to investment property based on estimated fair value at the acquisition date.

-In addition, we have a noncontrolling interest in a European property management and development company that provides services to the Designer Outlet properties.
+In addition, we have a 50.0% noncontrolling interest in a European property management and development company that provides services to the Designer Outlet properties.

-As of June 30, 2017, our legal percentage ownership interests in these properties ranged from 45% to 94%.
+As of September 30, 2017, our legal percentage ownership interests in these properties ranged from 45% to 94%.

 We also have minority interests in Value Retail PLC and affiliated entities, which own or have interests in and operate nine luxury outlets located throughout Europe and we have a direct minority ownership in three of those outlets.
 Our investment in these entities is accounted for under the cost method.
-At both June 30, 2017 and December 31, 2016, the carrying value of these non-marketable investments was \$140.8 million and is included in deferred costs and other assets.
+At both September 30, 2017 and December 31, 2016, the carrying value of these non-marketable investments was \$140.8 million and is included in deferred costs and other assets.